Hi! I'm Peter.

 Between late-night critiques, teachers who made you feel small, and that voice in your head whispering, You're not good enough.
 I lasted a year.
 Walked away thinking that maybe creativity isn't for people like me.

 So I did the safe thing.
-Studied law, specializing in sustainability - how to help governments and companies actually do better for the planet.
+Studied law, specializing in sustainable energy.

 Got my Masters writing on energy policy.
 After that I jumped between law and marketing jobs.
 After some time, clients got bigger, and so did my impact.